Divyanshu-Singh-Chauhan/divsingh.github.io/index.md

     - label: "Download Resume"
       url: "/resume/"
 ---
 I’m a graduate aerospace engineer at the University of Michigan focused on autonomous systems, control, and robotics.
-My work combines trajectory optimization, state estimation, and feedback control to build robust, end-to-end autonomy pipelines — from spacecraft docking to multi-robot simulation.
+My work combines trajectory optimization, state estimation, and feedback control to build robust, end to end autonomy pipelines, from spacecraft docking to multi-robot simulation.
 With prior industry experience shipping production Python systems, I care deeply about algorithms that are not just elegant, but deployable.

 ## Professional Engineering Experience

-Before transitioning fully into aerospace autonomy research, I worked for **three years as a Python developer in industry**, where I designed and deployed **production-scale automation and machine learning systems**.
+Before transitioning fully into aerospace autonomy research, I worked for **three years as a Python developer in industry**, where I designed and deployed **production scale automation and machine learning systems**.

 - Built and maintained **CI/CD pipelines** for Python services, ensuring reproducibility, automated testing, and safe deployments
-- Developed **RESTful APIs (FastAPI)** and event-driven automation workflows used in live production environments
+- Developed **RESTful APIs (FastAPI)** and event driven automation workflows used in live production environments
-- Collaborated across engineering and data science teams using **Git-based workflows, code reviews, and agile development**
+- Collaborated across engineering and data science teams using **Git based workflows, code reviews, and agile development**
 - Optimized reliability and latency of automation pipelines operating under real operational constraints

-This background allows me to approach robotics and autonomy problems with a **software-first, deployment-aware mindset**, bridging research-grade algorithms with real-world systems.
+This background allows me to approach robotics and autonomy problems with a **software first, deployment aware mindset**, bridging research grade algorithms with real world systems.
 ### Software Engineering & MLOps
 - Production Python, object-oriented design, performance profiling
-- CI/CD pipelines, automated testing, version-controlled deployments
+- CI/CD pipelines, automated testing, version controlled deployments
 - FastAPI, RESTful services, system integration
 - Linux, Git, Agile workflows